Heavy metal genres: Djent

 Djent, also known as djent metal, is a musical subgenre that emerged as a spin-off from progressive metal.
 The word "djent" is an onomatopoeia for a heavily palm-muted, distorted guitar chord.
 Typically, the word is used to refer to music that makes use of this sound, to the sound itself, or to the scene that revolves around it.
 Djent as a style has been described as featuring heavily palm-muted, distorted guitar chords alongside virtuoso soloing, and is characterized by rhythmic complexity and palm-muted riffing.
 Pioneering bands in the style are Born of Osiris, Meshuggah, Periphery, Animals As Leaders, Tesseract, and Textures.

 Progressive metalcore

 Progressive metalcore (also called technical metalcore or ambient metalcore) is a fusion of progressive metal and metalcore characterized by highly technical lead guitar, "atmospheric" elements, and complex instrumentation.
 Some notable practitioners take influence from djent.
 Examples of progressive metalcore bands include After the Burial, Erra, Northlane, Invent Animate, and Volumes.

+Proto-metal

+Proto-metal refers to the heavy, distorted Rock and Psychedelia music of the late 1960s and early 1970s that paved the way for Heavy metal.
+Before the genre was officially codified, artists experimented with heavily amplified guitars, aggressive tempos, and occult themes.